Evidence — Key Findings from 1,227 Arkansas Public Records

 3h.
 ATRS leadership present at APERS authorization

-The May 15, 2025 APERS Investment Subcommittee meeting — where Brady pitched Israel Bonds and the board authorized $25–50 million — was attended by three ATRS officials listed as visitors: Executive Director Mark White, Rod Graves, and Tammy Porter.
+The May 15, 2025 APERS Investment Subcommittee meeting — where Brady pitched the sovereign bonds and the board authorized $25–50 million — was attended by three ATRS officials listed as visitors: Executive Director Mark White, Rod Graves, and Tammy Porter.

-White is the same ATRS Executive Director whose office initially denied a FOIA request seeking Israel Bonds records as “insufficiently specific” in December 2024 (read the response).
-Both ATRS and APERS authorized first-ever direct Israel Bonds purchases in the same period.
+White is the same ATRS Executive Director whose office initially denied a FOIA request seeking records on these bonds as “insufficiently specific” in December 2024 (read the response).
+Both ATRS and APERS authorized first-ever direct sovereign bond purchases in the same period.
 The presence of ATRS leadership at the APERS authorization meeting suggests coordination or at minimum awareness of the cross-system initiative.

 The two pension systems also have an established pattern of coordination: in the Five Below securities litigation case (E.D.
 Pa.), ATRS and APERS hold joint lead plaintiff status, and both pursued the Trade Desk case jointly with MissPERS.